nick-stebbings/rig_chatbot_project/README.md

 * **Creating a custom tool** for our AI agent to get the current time.
 * **Sending a prompt** to the agent and receiving a response.
 * **Basic project structure** and dependencies using Cargo.

+## Part 2: Tauri Mobile Setup

+In this second part of the tutorial, we integrate the code from part 1 into a working Android app with UI.

+* **Setting up a new Tauri project.**
+* **Generating a UI** to connect to the agent in the backend.
+* **Wiring up the UI with event listeners** so that we can parse and render the stream of data from the agent.
+* **Sending events to/from the backend** so that our chatbot UI is fully integrated with the agent.
+* **Basic logging and passing environment variables** to debug pass through our API key.

 ## Getting Started